KnowledgeForge/keymaker/README.md

 Completions([], {'dog_ability': Completion(text = ' ability', start = 24, stop = 32)})
 ```

+### Format vs Complete
+If you've read through the above examples, you'll have noted that there are multiple ways to generate completions with Keymaker - `format` and `complete`.

+#### `format`
+`format` is meant to behave as you would expect on a string in Python.
+Namely, that you can defined a formatted string and fill in the values with your variables.
+Here, we simply expand the functionality to allow a model to insert output and you get all the goodies on top of that such as Keymaker's ability to leverage your static input, functions for any kind of controlflow in the midst of the prompt, generators for any kind of looped generation...

+#### `complete`
+`complete` on the other hand gives you complete control of generation but only one step at a time.
+With `complete`, the control flow after a generation is handled completely in your own code.

 ### Accessing Completions

 When using KeyMaker to generate text with constraints, you can name the completions to easily access them later.